BattleDrome/Core/README.md

 - To Debug a specific transaction from it's transaction ID: `debug [txid]` and follow the prompts
 - To exist from the truffle CLI `.exit`

-### CI/CD (Continuous Integration/Continuous Delivery)

-CI/CD is configured on this project, commits will automatically fire truffle compile, migrate and test using the ganache-cli blockchain.

-Currently the following pipeline runs on every commit:

-compile -> migrate -> test

-For any commit to the `develop` branch, the following additional stages run:

-deploy_compile -> dev_web_deploy

-For any commit to the `master` branch, the following stages run:

-deploy_compile -> prod_web_deploy -> prod_contract_deploy

-These pipelines aren't all complete yet, for now the dev deployment, and regular testing pipelines work fine.
-Future development will continue to flesh these out, and this documentation will be updated to reflect.

 ## Testing

 For testing, follow the development setup guide above to setup your environment.
 Using the dev environment, you'll want to have Ganache running, and have run the compile and migrate (to deploy the contracts to your local Ganache blockchain).
 Then you'll need a browser with metamask installed (As per development setup instructions) and then you can test at the following url: http://appdev.battledrome.io/

 Testing plans, details, etc to follow in documentation later.

 Further CI/CD pipelines for app deployment, and documentation generation coming soon.